 Eventually, that supplier backed off these Supplemental Ancillary Charges for residential and small commercial customers due to regulatory requirements.
 However, several of this supplier’s large customers filed a class action lawsuit in June 2021.

 If you’re concerned about ancillary charges on your electricity bill, here are the key things to watch for.

 Key Takeaways – What to do When There’s an Ancillary Charge on Your Texas Electric Bill:

 Review your Texas electricity bill to check for Ancillary Service Charges.

 If you are a small commercial customer in Texas with under 50 KW peak demand, your REP can not pass through Ancillary Service Charges.
+Note that they may have been passed through to you after August 2022 as due to “changes in law.”
 If these charges appear on your bill, contact your REP.

 The situation for large commercial customers depends on the type of electricity contract.

 For a large commercial customer with an Index Rate, your agreement likely allows pass through of Ancillary Service Charges.